Applying for retirement after age 67: what consequences on the amount of retirement?

 Average annual salary of your 25 best years x 50% x (Your number of quarters validated with Retirement Insurance / Your total number of quarters all plans combined)

-The closer your number of quarters validated with Retirement Insurance is to your total number of quarters, all plans combined, the higher the amount of your pension, which is close to half of your average annual salary.
+The closer your number of quarters validated with Retirement Insurance is to your total number of quarters, all plans combined, the higher the amount of your pension and the closer to half your average annual salary.

 Quarters taken into account beyond the age of 67 are deducted from 1er day of the month following your 67e birthday (or from your birthday if you were born on 1er day of one month) until the date fixed for the starting point of your pension.

 The increase of 2.5% is granted whether you continue your professional activity or not.
-It is based solely on the number of quarters that have elapsed after age 67.
+It is based solely on the number of quarters after age 67.

 Example :